 The Best Family Vacation Spots in Florida

-Fort Myers & Sanibel Island in West Florida
+Fort Myers & Sanibel Island

 Even though I grew up in South Florida, only two hours away from Fort Myers and Sanibel Island the first time I visited was with my own kids.
 We spent 5 days in Fort Myers and Sanibel staying at the Pink Shell Resort which is right on the beach.
 On the beach we were able to parasail, jet ski, and paddle board on the calm waters.
 You’ll most likely encounter plenty of sea life, especially dolphins which we saw a ton of.

 If you love nature there is plenty of that at Lover’s Key State Park.
 We were able to go canoeing but there is much more to do there.
 From canoeing to hiking to shelling to fishing there is a lot to do in the park.
 It’s also very family friendly with playgrounds and shaded picnic areas.